 Water scarcity is a global phenomenon and Peru is no exception.
-The most pressing problem is in the city of Lima29, which concentrates the highest consumption.
+The most pressing problem is in the city of Lima44, which concentrates the highest consumption.
 To combat this problem, our environmental commitment includes measuring and monitoring our use of this resource on annual basis as we incorporate efficient technologies to contribute to the responsible use of water at our subsidiaries.
 In 2022, we consumed 732,627 m3.
 We receive water from supplier companies, which also provide the sewage systems that process the effluents from our operations.
 To improve how efficiently we use water, we have launched a number of initiatives, which range from creating awareness of savings (BCP) to installing water sensors (Mibanco).

-For other Water metrics, please see the corresponding Annex
+For other Water metrics, consult the corresponding section in the Annex.